Ghostboard pixel

 Currently, Pilet's website mentions that pricing for the Pilet consoles is undecided, but people can expect it to cost around $250.
 They also add that, once the product development is complete, they intend to open source the designs of the Pilet devices on their GitHub repo.

-Meanwhile, if you want to support the project directly, then you can consider contributing to it on Kickstarter, where they are set to launch soon.
+Meanwhile, if you want to support the project directly, then you can consider contributing to it on Kickstarter, where the crowdfunding campaign is live.

 Via: Liliputing